 Go north, way north, for a taste of life that goes back millennia, writes Alexander Robertson.

-A half-lit waxing moon pierces fleece-like clouds, sending down just enough light so I can see the silhouette of my Yolngu guide stalk through knee-deep water, a traditional aboriginal spear in hand, as we hunt stingrays on the seafloor.
+A half-lit waxing moon pierces fleece-like clouds, sending down just enough light so I can see the silhouette of my Yolngu guide stalk through knee-deep water, a traditional Aboriginal spear in hand, as we hunt stingrays on the seafloor.

 "Turn your torch off," my guide Marcus Lacey says as I follow him, walking backwards, scanning my head torch across the water, looking for eyes staring back at me.
-An eerie sea mist lies on the bay and though we are the hunters, I cannot shake the feeling we too were being hunted as we travel through darkness in the crocodile-infested waters of Nyinyikay Homelands, a small ancient settlement on the coast of East Arnhem Land.
+An eerie sea mist lies on the bay and though we are the hunters, I cannot shake the feeling we too are being hunted as we travel through darkness in the crocodile-infested waters of Nyinyikay Homelands, a small ancient settlement on the coast of East Arnhem Land.

 An isolated region at the northern tip of Australia's Northern Territory, East Arnhem Land is home to the saltwater people, Yolngu, who have lived on the land for tens of thousands of years.
 The boundless, scabrous landscape is where light blue croc-heavy waters meet a continent of golden-sand beaches, as snake-like wetland networks with shrubby blotches of native bush meet face to face on shore.
 This is a place where eyes, ears and instinct are needed, all for one purpose: survival.